microsoft/azure-ssl-configure/README.md

-# azure-ssl-configure
+﻿# azure-ssl-configure
 This is a template project containing start up scripts to disable ssl 2.0, ssl3.0, configure recommended cipher suite order for your windows azure service, as well as disabling RC4 ciphers.

-####Updated for latest, but restricted to windows 10 or plus. -- 11/9/2016
+####Updated for latest, -- 11/22/2016
+*NOTE: If you are on Windows 10 or above, you need to update the SSLConfigure.ps1 file a little bit on the cipher suite order.
+Look for comments in SSLConfigure.ps1 file, comment out the pre-windows 10 cipher suite order, and uncomment the Windows 10 cipher suite order string.*

 ## How did it get created?
 ### First,